 There are many dishes for breakfast, even Phu Quoc’s rare specialties like trung sam, bun nham, banh canh bot loc, chao cha ca….
 You can get your stomach full yet paying not too much because the local foods are always cheaper.

 Islands in An Thoi get featured the most in travel agencies’ 1-day tours.
 You’ll go by their private boat for fishing or snorkeling trip to at least 2 islands.
 These are good choices for an escape from the crowded beaches of Phu Quoc with reasonable prices.
 But if you want to go by yourself, you can buy a cable car ticket to visit islands in the archipelago as well.
 This kind of transportation has its certain charms like air view and less time-consuming but it’s not flexible and the tickets are quite expensive.

-Compared to Phu Quoc, these islands are like worlds apart where there is no crowded beaches, no hotels, resorts and restaurants invading the shores, no casino, no markets….
-It’s just nature, wild and magnificent nature nurturing a humble, friendly population who sell their seafood with much cheaper prices.
+Compared to Phu Quoc, these islands are like worlds apart from where there is no crowded beaches, no hotels, resorts, and restaurants invading the shores, no casino, no markets….
+It’s just nature, wild and magnificent nature nurturing a humble, friendly population who sell their seafood at much cheaper prices.
 You should really not miss the islands of An Thoi archipelago when visiting Phu Quoc.

 14. The Magical King’s Well (Fairy Well)

 King’s Well is located on Mui Ong Doi – the southern tip of Phu Quoc which is only accessible by boats.